1Password/scim-examples/azure-container-apps/ADVANCED.md

 4. Open your SCIM bridge URL in a browser and enter your bearer token to test the bridge.

 5. Update your identity provider configuration with the new bearer token.

-### Updating your SCIM bridge in the Azure Cloud Shell

-> [!TIP]
-> Check for 1Password SCIM Bridge updates on the [SCIM bridge release page](https://app-updates.agilebits.com/product_history/SCIM).

-1. Follow the steps on our [SCIM bridge Update guide](https://support.1password.com/scim-update/#azure-container-apps).

-After you sign in to your SCIM bridge, the [Automated User Provisioning page](https://start.1password.com/integrations/active/) in your 1Password account will also update with the latest access time and SCIM bridge version.

 ## If Google Workspace is your identity provider